 Should I change that shipwreck image?
-Perhaps. but I did not.
-The same goes for my “tone”.
+Perhaps. but I will not.
+And what about this somewhat “snarky” post title?
+Let it stay the same.
+And yes, the same goes for my “tone”.
 You have been warned :)

 The world needs a lot of software and it needs it now.
 It is as simple as that.